anushka19/anushka19/README.md

 # 💫 About Me:
-Hey there 👋<br><br>I’m Anushka Bommakanty, an Associate Data Analyst, and creative coder.
-I am actively working on my skills to shift from my existing profile to a software developer.
-I strive to continuously expand my knowledge and explore new technologies.
-My goal is to create meaningful and impactful applications that provide value to users.<br>
+Hey there 👋<br><br>I'm Anushka Bommakanty, an Associate Data Analyst with a passion for exploring new technologies and expanding my knowledge.
+I enjoy being a creative coder and constantly strive to create meaningful and impactful applications that provide value to users.
+I'm excited about the possibilities that lie ahead in the world of software development, and I'm dedicated to enhancing my skills in this area.
+By continuously learning and pushing boundaries, I aim to contribute to the development of innovative solutions that make a difference.
+.<br>

 ## 🌐 Socials: